About this collection

 Biblio-graph is a web application for cultural libraries and archives that want to open their collections and make them more accessible and discoverable for a wider audience.
 It works as an interaction layer on top of existing databases.

-Biblio-graph is part of an ongoing method to translate the collections of cultural libraries and archives into data, using the Mobile Archive Unit as a bridge between the physical and the digital archive.
 Once a reader places a publication on the Mobile Archive Unit, the system automatically recognizes it, captures an image, and saves it to the publication record in the database.
 It works like a copy machine, people make copies to read later, but in this case, pages become part of the metadata and become available online as an entry point to the collection.

 There are two views available.